You listen to the needs of your employees. We listen to you.

 In most cases, an employee group dental plan refers to dental insurance in which the employer pays most of the employee premium costs.

 On the other hand, voluntary benefits, such as voluntary dental plans, usually require a majority contribution from the employee.
-However, a plan with some level of contribution from an employer may still be considered voluntary.
+However, a dental insurance plan with some level of contribution from an employer may still be considered voluntary.

 Outside of lower premium costs, a voluntary dental plan functions like a traditional dental health maintenance organization plan (DHMO) or preferred provider organization plan (DPPO).